JJ/raku-test-grammar/README.md

-# Raku Distribution Template
+# Test::Grammar for Raku

-Template for Raku modules, classes, roles, to be distributed as a single package in the ecosystem.
-Fill this README with your instructions.
+Unit testing for grammars.
+Because testing is important.

 ## Installing